 5. Sandeep’s Vada Pav

-A worthy competitor to Mumbai’s staple snack, Sandeep’s Vada Pavs are supposedly ‘world-famous’ for the delectable Goan street food.
+A worthy competitor to Mumbai’s staple snack, Sandeep’s Vada Pavs are world-famous for their delectable Goan street food.
 Served with a cold glass of lemon soda, the Vada Pavs here are smothered in spices and cheese and toasted inside a soft bun.
-The special chutney adds a Goan twist to the meal – one is never enough!
+The special chutney adds a Goan twist to the meal.

 Location: Ganesh Temple, Farmagudi

 Located right by the beach, Costa’s offers patrons delightful food with a gorgeous view of the sunset.
 This shack specializes in beef and pork dishes – the family-perfected recipes result in a perfect bite, every time.